China's ByteDance to overhaul VR arm Pico as global demand declines -sources

 By Josh Ye

-HONG KONG, Nov 7 (Reuters) - ByteDance's virtual reality (VR) arm Pico will cut jobs and undertake the biggest overhaul since it was acquired by the TikTok maker two years ago as global demand for VR headsets hits a trough, three people with direct knowledge of the matter said.
+HONG KONG, Nov 7 (Reuters) - ByteDance's virtual reality (VR) arm Pico will cut jobs and undertake its biggest overhaul since it was acquired by the TikTok maker two years ago as global demand for VR headsets weakens, three people with direct knowledge of the matter said.

 China-based Pico held an internal meeting on Tuesday announcing the unit would keep its hardware team, but much of its software team would be folded back into ByteDance's own product development team, the people told Reuters on condition of anonymity because they were not authorised to speak publicly.

+At the meeting, Pico's CEO Zhou Hongwei said "the VR industry remains in a very early stage" and the company's "estimation for the industry and market growth was too optimistic as (real growth) did not go as fast as expected," acording to a transcript of his speech verified by two of the sources.

+Zhou also said that the company would lay off staff from its sales, videos and platform operation teams.

-The meeting did not specify how many jobs would be cut as a result, but the three people said "hundreds" of Pico staff were expected to be affected globally.
+The meeting did not specify how many jobs would be cut, but the three people said "hundreds" of staff were expected to be affected globally.

 Pico said in a statement it was restructuring the business to focus more on hardware and core technologies, but declined to comment on possible job cuts.